Lasting Power of Attorney

 There are different types of Power of Attorney.
 However, there is one constant with all Powers of Attorney, namely that you cannot create a Power of Attorney unless the Donor (the giver of the power) has the mental capacity to do so.

 For persons in a vulnerable position, it is essential to have legal advice and mental legal capacity assessment undertaken.
-We can guide you through that process, provide assessments on legal capacity or arrange for medical assessment if that is deemed by us to be necessary.
+We can guide you through that process, provide assessments on legal capacity or arrange for a medical assessment if that is deemed by us to be necessary.

 Lasting Power of Attorney (LPA)